Communications Graduate Program in North Dakota

 For instance, they might cover communication campaigns, public opinion, the media, and the role of research.
 In addition, they might help students identify and audience, develop a message and deliver it across to various publics.

-What Might I Do With a Communications Degree?
+What Might I Do With a Communications Degree in North Dakota?

 A communications degree may prepare students to pursue a wide range of career paths.
-Per the BLS, Advertising, Promotions and Marketing Managers can navigate the digital world have the best prospects.ii
+Per the BLS, Advertising, Promotions and Marketing Managers can navigate the digital world have the best prospects.

-The median annual wage for Marketing Managers was $131,180 in May 2016 and employment growth is forecasted to increase 9 percent to 2024.i Other possible careers may include some of the avenues below.iii
+The median annual wage for Marketing Managers per BLS was $142,170 in May 2020 and employment growth is forecasted to increase 10% from 2020 to 2030.
+Other possible careers may include some of the avenues below.
+(Source: BLS.gov)

 - Brand Manager